Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction

 Now, if we rewrite equation $\eqref{eq: autofunzionidiBloch}$ in the form of $\eqref{eq: teoremadiBloch1}$, that is, if we define

 then

-that is, the function $U_{n,\textbf{k}}(\textbf{r})$ is periodic with the periodicity of the crystal lattice (i.e., with respect to unit cells), and the theorem is thus proved. \end{proof} \end{theorem} Given the action of the momentum operator $\hat{\textbf{p}}=-i \hslash \nabla$ on a Bloch wave, one finds $\hat{\textbf{p}} \varphi_{n,\textbf{k}}(\textbf{r}) = \hslash \textbf{k} \varphi_{n,\textbf{k}}(\textbf{r}) + \const$, where the additional term arises from the action of the gradient on the function $U_{n,\textbf{k}}(\textbf{r})$.
+that is, the function $U_{n,\textbf{k}}(\textbf{r})$ is periodic with the periodicity of the crystal lattice (i.e., with respect to unit cells), and the theorem is thus proved. \end{proof} \end{theorem} Given the action of the momentum operator $\hat{\textbf{p}}=-i \hslash \nabla$ on a Bloch wave, one finds

 In the case of many free particles, the Bloch eigenfunctions reduce to plane waves $\eqref{eq: ondepiane}$, which are eigenfunctions of the momentum operator.
 In a crystal lattice, however, the vector $\textbf{k}$ is no longer the physical momentum, but rather the crystal quasi-momentum, and Bloch waves are not eigenfunctions of the momentum operator with eigenvalue $\hslash \textbf{k}$.
-In fact, the problem under consideration is an electronic one, where the periodic potential is generated by ions fixed at their equilibrium positions.
-The electron is no longer free; it becomes a quasiparticle whose properties are modified by the interaction with the lattice.
+Electrons in the lattice become quasiparticles whose properties are modified by the periodic potential.
 In particular, its inertial response is described by an effective mass, different from the bare electron mass.
 To describe these quasiparticles within Bloch's formalism, we refer to them as Bloch quasi-electrons.
 The effective mass of a Bloch quasi-electron depends on the wave vector $\textbf{k}$ and is generally anisotropic.
 It is therefore characterized by a mass tensor defined as

-In the case of many free particles, $\mathcal{E}_{n,\textbf{k}} = \mathcal{E}_{\textbf{k}} = \frac{\hslash^2 \textbf{k}^2}{2m}$, $\forall \ n$, then the quantity $m_{ij}^{-1}\left(\textbf{k}\right)$ is a diagonal matrix and the diagonal terms are equal to $m^{-1}$.
+In the case of many free particles, $\mathcal{E}_{n,\textbf{k}} = \mathcal{E}_{\textbf{k}} = \frac{\hslash^2 \textbf{k}^2}{2m_e}$, $\forall \ n$, then the quantity $m_{ij}^{-1}\left(n,\textbf{k}\right)$ is a diagonal matrix and the diagonal terms are equal to $m^{-1}_e$.
 De Broglie's relation $|\textbf{p}|=\hslash |\textbf{k}|$ is no longer valid; it must be generalized, just as the definition of group velocity must be generalized: the group velocity of a Bloch wave is given by

 To conclude the section, we now prove that the Bloch eigenstates are also eigenfunctions of the spatial translation operator.
 Indeed,